Pseudosphere: Relation to solutions to the sine-Gordon equation

-Then any solution to the Sine-Gordon equation can be used to specify a first and second fundamental form which satisfy the Gauss–Codazzi equations.
+Then any solution to the sine-Gordon equation can be used to specify a first and second fundamental form which satisfy the Gauss–Codazzi equations.
 There is then a theorem that any such set of initial data can be used to at least locally specify an immersed surface in $\mathbb{R}^3$.

+This connection between sine-Gordon equations and pseudospherical surfaces mean that one can identify solutions to the equation with surfaces.
+Then, any way to generate new sine-Gordon solutions from old automatically generates new pseudospherical surfaces from old, and vice versa.

-A few examples of Sine-Gordon solutions and their corresponding surface are given as follows:
+A few examples of sine-Gordon solutions and their corresponding surface are given as follows: